osohq/oso-python/examples/starter-policy/fastapi/README.md

 curl localhost:8000/org/acme
 ```

+You can use whatever HTTP client you like for these requests - for these examples, we'll be using `curl`.

 # Configuring Authorization Data with Facts

 By default, all routes will return a 404 for all users.
 To get a successful 200 OK response, you'll need to add some **facts** to Oso Cloud.